warpxprotocol/warpx/README.md

 ### Phase 2

-- [ ] Integrates NOMT
+- [ ] Integrate NOMT

 ### Phase 3

-- [ ] Integrates multi-assets such as EVM-compatible or other parachains' assets
+- [ ] Integrate multi-assets from other parachains or EVM-compatible blockchains

 ### Phase 4